Nazek-Altayeb/fun-times/README.md

 - Customize cards dimentions (sign in card, post card, comment card, followers card).
 - Adjust colors of (links, borders, cards shadow, fonts, icons) by using  [these colors](#colour-scheme).
 - Extend the profile model, add new fields (age, activity, favourite_hobby, visited_city).
+- As a logged in user, i can specify whether the created post is visible only to followers or not, so i can keep it private.
+- As a logged in user, i can bookmark a post created by me or others, so i can view it later.
+- As a user, I can reach the About page, so i can learn more about the website.

 ### **Target Audience**
 - Storytellers  who enjoy sharing their fun times experience.